glfw/glfw/docs/input.md

 X11 is unstable, so it is not recommended.

+@subsection input_text_focus Text input focus

+Text input focus describes whether the application is currently in a text input context.
+Examples include a chat box, text field, search box, rename dialog or editor.
+This is distinct from native window focus.

+This is useful for applications that render their own user interface inside a single native window, such as games and browsers.
+In these applications, the native window may remain focused while the application switches between gameplay, menus, chat input, search fields, editors and other UI elements.
+The application is the only component that reliably knows when text input is expected.

+Use @ref glfwSetTextInputFocus to tell GLFW when the application enters or leaves a text input context:

+@code
+glfwSetTextInputFocus(window, GLFW_TRUE);  // Text field became active
+glfwSetTextInputFocus(window, GLFW_FALSE); // Text field lost focus
+@endcode

+This function does not turn the IME on or off.
+It expresses whether GLFW should route text input through the platform text input or IME path for this window.
+It does not request an input language change, force a specific IME state or force a specific input source.

+For compatibility, GLFW preserves the previous platform text input behavior for applications that never call @ref glfwSetTextInputFocus.
+Once an application calls it for a window, that window enters explicit text input focus management.
+The application is then responsible for calling it with `GLFW_TRUE` when text input begins and with `GLFW_FALSE` when text input ends.

+Applications that opt into explicit text input focus management should set the initial state explicitly, usually to `GLFW_FALSE`, after window creation.
+They should then set it to `GLFW_TRUE` only while a text input widget is active.

+Individual platforms map this abstraction to their native text input mechanisms.
+Some platforms may also cancel or clear active preedit text when text input focus is set to `GLFW_FALSE`.

 @subsection input_preedit Preedit input

 When inputting text with IME, the text is temporarily inputted, then conversion